Using Spark NLP capabilities to train and use CRF models for NER at scale

 - For extended examples of usage, see the Spark NLP Workshop repository.

 NER is a critical task in NLP that involves identifying and extracting entities from text data.
-CRF models are a popular approach for NER in NLP, as they can effectively model the dependencies between adjacent tokens in a sequence while making predictions.
+CRF NLP models are a popular approach for NER in NLP, as they can effectively model the dependencies between adjacent tokens in a sequence while making predictions.

-Overall, the NER CRF algorithm in Spark NLP is a powerful tool for named entity recognition and extraction in NLP.
+Overall, the NER CRF in Spark NLP is a powerful tool for named entity recognition and extraction in NLP.
 It allows users to automate the identification and extraction of named entities from unstructured text data, saving time and effort for data scientists and developers.